 All of us know how frustrating it is when Xcode's syntax highlighting breaks, its auto complete stops working or it crashes and we can't do anything to fix it.

 VSCode and many other code editors are open source (along with their extensions) and the community can easily step up and fix bugs.
-I use neovim and the autocompletion is more stable than Xcode!
+I use neovim/helix and the autocompletion is more stable than Xcode!

 However, if you still want to use Xcode, Swift Bundler has excellent support for building and running through Xcode without requiring an xcodeproj.